A Physics-Informed Neural Network Framework for Simulating Creep Buckling in Growing Viscoelastic Biological Tissues: Introduction

 Addressing these challenges, this study develops and applies an energy-based PINN framework for modeling viscoelastic behavior.
-We first demonstrate that PINNs can effectively capture viscoelastic creep and stress relaxation, simulating the time-dependent behavior of materials under sustained loading.
-Additionally, we highlight a key advantage of PINN for instability analysis, i.e., the intrinsic training oscillations \cite{Bai.2025}.
-This intrinsic capability offers a potential route to study the computational stability analysis, providing a natural pathway to discovering buckling behavior.
-Furthermore, we extend our framework to study viscoelastic tissue growth and morphogenesis, revealing that PINNs can capture complex morphological evolutions that are difficult to achieve with standard finite element approaches.
-Through comprehensive benchmarking and validation, we illustrate the strengths and limitations of PINNs in modeling viscoelastic phenomena.
-Our findings suggest that PINNs offer a powerful and flexible tool for capturing time-dependent material behaviors, opening new possibilities for applications in soft materials and biomechanics.
+We extend the energy-based PINN framework \cite{Bai.2025, Nguyen-Thanh.2020, Abueidda.2022, Zhuang.2021} to the setting of nonlinear viscoelasticity, where the governing equations depend not only on the instantaneous deformation but also on the full deformation history.
+This requires incorporating time-dependent evolution laws and coupling elastic and viscous energy contributions directly within the PINN formulation.
+Building on this foundation, we further examine how the dynamics of network optimization influence the numerical solution and show that optimizer-induced oscillations can serve as an intrinsic perturbation mechanism capable of initiating buckling in viscoelastic structures.
+In addition, we apply the framework to growth-induced deformation and morphogenesis, demonstrating that differential growth in cylindrical geometries can naturally lead to geometric instabilities and pattern formation.
+These results reveal that physics-informed neural networks can serve as an effective and flexible computational tool for simulating time-dependent material behavior and morphogenesis beyond the reach of conventional numerical methods.
 The remainder of this paper is organized as follows: Section 2 introduces the mathematical formulation of viscoelasticity.
 Section 3 details the implementation of PINN for viscoelastic simulation, and the benchmark of creep and stress relaxation.
 Section 4 explores the role of training oscillations in capturing creep buckling phenomena.
 Section 5 extends the framework to viscoelastic growth and morphogenesis, demonstrating its potential in biological applications.
 Finally, Section 6 discusses the advantages, limitations, and future research directions.